 Talking to bus users was an important part of the process.
 I heard from users that a particularly frustrating experience was the following scenario: when waiting at a stop, a bus from another route approaches.
 The obvious question is, “Can I take this bus?”
 Unfortunately, the only way to answer that question was to pull up AppalCART’s website, find the PDF for that route, and check to see if it stopped at the desired destination.
 By that time the bus would already be gone.

-The final products are an 11"x17" poster of the master map to be placed in route stop shelters, and a two-page PDF available for download[PDF] of the master map and all individual routes.
+The final products are an 11"x17" poster of the system map to be placed in route stop shelters, and a printed booklet containing all route maps.
+In addition, I compiled the system map and individual routes into a two-page PDF available for download.
 For convenient mobile usage, the individual routes were placed on one page and organized so that users can easily zoom in to the map they need to look at.